Skew-t Filter and Smoother with Improved Covariance Matrix Approximation: Simulations

 Fig.\ \ref{fig:rmse_skewt} shows the distributions of the RMSE differences from the \STRTVBF's RMSE as percentages of the \STRTVBF's RMSE.
-STF and TVBF use five VB iterations, and STVBF uses 30 VB iterations.
-STF clearly has the smallest RMSE when $\delta\!\geq\!3$.
-Unlike STVBF, the new \STRTVBF improves accuracy even with small $q$, which can be explained by the improved covariance matrix approximation.
+STF1 is the skew-$t$ filter with just one EP iteration per a VB iteration.
+STF, STF1, and TVBF use five VB iterations, and STVBF uses 30 VB iterations.
+STF clearly has the smallest RMSE when $\delta\!\geq\!3$, i.e.\ when the skewness is high.
+STF1 and STF (with 2 EP iterations) have similar accuracies, so one EP iteration may be sufficient in practice.
+Unlike STVBF, the new \STRTVBF improves accuracy even with small $q$ and large $\delta$, which can be explained by the improved covariance matrix approximation.